User review of Pioneer DCS-575 DVD home cinema system

 The volume is certainly ample to fill our normal sized lounge and I don’t think we’ve ever actually turned it up to anything approaching full volume.
 There are a variety of enhanced settings, although I’m not a great fan of that type of thing and tend to keep the unit set to the standard setting for the speaker arrangement we have.

-Overall I’m impressed and for a shade over £200 from amazon, it certainly seems good value for money.
+Overall I’m impressed with the Pioneer DCS-575 and for a shade over £200 from amazon, it certainly seems good value for money.